-Alameda County is more apt to file violations of probation, in lieu of new convictions.
-As a result, Alameda County also tracks recidivism based upon violations and petitions to revoke probation, as well as new convictions for clients supervised or previously supervised by the Probation Department.
+Alameda County is more apt to file violations of probation, in lieu of new convictions, at a greater rate than many other counties; as a result, Alameda County also tracks recidivism based upon violations and petitions to revoke probation, as well as new convictions for clients supervised or previously supervised by the Probation Department.
 Recidivism data has concluded that most violations and convictions occur within one year from being placed on probation supervision.